 In this second-year course, students expand their oral, listening, reading, and writing skills through storytelling.
 Students learn to express their ideas in the present, past, and future tenses and begin to delve into advanced structures, consolidating and building on the foundation established in Spanish I. Using VoiceThread and SoundCloud, students demonstrate their growing skills through oral presentations and dramatizations both in class and on the web.
 They also continue to improve their writing skills through expository and creative writing exercises.
 Students use multiple resources to help them learn, including a basal grammar text and workbook, online study sites, and an anthology of readings from the fantastical to the autobiographical.

-At this advanced-intermediate level, students refine grammatical and communicative skills, moving beyond situation-based proficiency to more sophisticated expression and analysis.
-Emphasis is placed on acquisition of complex structures necessary for higher-level communication.
-Texts include Imagina and selected literary and journalistic sources, as well as numerous Spanish and Latin American films.
-Students use VoiceThread and SoundCloud to demonstrate their growing oral skills through presentations and dramatizations.
-They continue to develop writing skills through traditional and web-based expository and creative writing projects.
+At this advanced-intermediate level, students will build on and refi ne grammatical and communicative skills, moving beyond situation-based profi ciency to more sophisticated expression and analysis.
+Emphasis is placed on acquisition of complex structures necessary for higher-level communication and literary analysis.
+Texts include Imagina and selected literary and journalistic sources, as well as Spanish and Latin American films.
+Students demonstrate their growing oral skills through presentations and dramatizations both in class and on the web (using VoiceThread and Extempore) and develop writing skills through traditional and web-based expository and creative writing projects.
+Prerequisite: Spanish II